Whipple10m/Documentation/components/README.md

 ### Clock system

 - [grsmanual2a.pdf](https://github.com/Whipple10m/Documentation/blob/main/components/gpsmanual2a.pdf): manual for the GRS2 clock interface / scalar CAMAC module, created by the University of Wisconsin.
-This manual is seemingly unavailable on the web in 2024, so I have uploaded a version I have in hopes it could be useful.
+This manual is seemingly unavailable on the web in 2024, so I have uploaded the version I have in the hopes that it could be useful to someone.
-- Before the GRS2 clock interface was installed a system developped by the University of Michigan was used to read the GPS clock, as described by [Freeman and Akerlof, NIM A320, 1992 305-309](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/29901/0000258.pdf)
+- Before the GRS2 clock interface was installed a system developed by the University of Michigan was used to read the GPS clock, as described by [Freeman and Akerlof, NIM A320, 1992 305-309](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/29901/0000258.pdf)
 - [Truetime XL-DC clock (hosted by LBL, downloaded 2024-12-30)](https://glacier.lbl.gov/gtp/DOM/Support/xl-dc-manual.pdf)
 - [Truetime XL-AK clock (hosted by LBL, downloaded 2024-12-30)](https://glacier.lbl.gov/gtp/DOM/Support/xl-ak-manual.pdf)
-- Hytec CAMAC GPS
+- Hytec CAMAC timestamping module GPS-92 (no manual found online, though the manual for the VME version can be found)

 ### Data acquisition

 - [LeCroy 2249A 12-channel ADC (hosted by MSU, downloaded 2024-12-30)](https://groups.frib.msu.edu/nscl_library/manuals/lecroy/lecroy-2249A-SG-W.pdf)
 - Hytec LP 1341 and 1342 LIST PROCESSOR
 - Hytec 1365 Ethernet CAMAC Crate Controller (MK4)
+- Pattern trigger ...
+- Various modules ...

 ### High voltage

 - [LeCroy 1458 HV mainframe (hosted by Cornell, downloaded 2024-12-30)](https://www.classe.cornell.edu/~xs32/hv/doc/pdf/1458_Manual.pdf)

-### Optical system
+### Tracking and optical system

+- Trevors paper on the optics... todo
+- BRU motor system docs

-### Other system (your help appreciated !)
+### Other systems (your help appreciated !)

+- CCD
+-